 Star Spangled Banner Flag House

 DESCRIPTION: Glimpse the small rooms of home life in the early 19th century at this museum dedicated to the story of Mary Young Pickersgill.
 See who made the 30×42 foot Star-Spangled Banner that flew over Fort McHenry during the War of 1812 and inspired Francis Scott Key to write the poem that became America’s National Anthem.
 Be surprised at how small the rooms are and people must have been.
 Her original flag now hangs at the Smithsonian Institution in DC, a replica is displayed in the garden.
 Located behind the Reginald Lewis Museum, this museum was founded in 1927.

 DAYS & HOURS: Tue-Sat 10a-4p, last tour begins 3:15p

 ADDRESS: 844 East Pratt Street, Baltimore, MD MAP

 PARKING: Central Parking Harbor Park

 RAPID TRANSIT: Shot Tower-Market Place Metro Station

 Benjamin Banneker Museum & Historical Park

 DESCRIPTION: Honors the legacy of a Free African American Intellectual who lived during the 1700s.
-Located on 142 acres in the Patapsco River Valley near Catonsville, the Park & Museum offers public and private programs focused on Banneker’s life, his work to finish the landscape design of Washington DC and his relationship to the land he inhabited.
-The verdant grounds with picnic tables are a great place to schedule a family reunions.
+Located on 142 acres in the Patapsco River Valley near Catonsville, the Park & Museum offers public and private programs focused on Banneker’s life, his work to finish the landscape design of Washington DC, and his relationship to the land he inhabited.
+The verdant grounds with picnic tables are a great place to schedule a family reunion.
 Make your reservation.